jeleke/PTO_BM/README.md

 ## 🧠 Project Overview

 This script implements a baseline machine learning classifier using radiomic features from cranial magnetic resonance imaging (contast-enhanced T1-weighted sequence, FLAIR sequence) to predict the primary origin of brain metastases.
-It includes model training using `XGBoost`, evaluation using ROC curves, and hyperparameter tuning.
+It includes model training using `XGBoost` with nested cross-validation, feature selection and model evaluation using ROC curves.
+It also includes radiomic feature aggregation and model training with additional clinical information and qualitative information derived from imaging.

 ## 📄 Associated Publication